27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Alicante

-Just a bit more than 150km south of Valencia you are in Alicante.
-Yet another fun city on the Mediterranean coast of Spain.
+Just over 150km south of Valencia you hit Alicante — another fun city on the Mediterranean coast.

-Here is the best hostels in Alicante for your stop:
+Here are the best hostels in Alicante for your stop:

 We also have a bigger guide with more details: best hostels in Alicante.